Get Free Solar Panel Quotes

 • Not always as hot as other types of on-the-go cooking technology

 One key advantage of solar ovens is that they offer emissions-free cooking.
-They aren’t powered by fossil fuels, unlike gas stoves, and they don’t require electricity, not all of which is generated sustainably.
+Unlike gas stoves, they aren’t powered by fossil fuels and don’t require electricity, which is not all generated sustainably.

-Plus, since solar ovens require zero fuel or electricity, they’re completely free to run – fuel and electricity (unless it comes from a portable solar panel) cost money.
+Plus, since solar ovens require zero fuel or electricity, they’re entirely free to run—fuel and electricity (unless they come from a portable solar panel) cost money.

-The main disadvantage of solar ovens is that they’re dependent on the weather.
-Solar ovens don’t work in rainy, or heavily overcast conditions, or at night.
-This means they won’t work if the conditions aren’t optimal.
+Solar ovens’ main disadvantage is that they depend on the weather.
+They don’t work in rainy or heavily overcast conditions or at night, so they won’t work if the conditions aren’t optimal.

 Price can also be an issue.
-Some fancier parabolic solar cookers can cost over £1,000 – far more than what you’d pay for a hot plate.
+Some fancier parabolic solar cookers cost over £1,000 – far more than you’d pay for a hot plate.

-Lastly, the cheapest and most accessible types of solar ovens – box and panel ovens – don’t get quite as hot as regular ovens, or some hot plates.
-This means there’s a limit to the kind of dishes you can make using them, and cooking times might be long.
+Lastly, the cheapest and most accessible solar ovens—box and panel ovens—don’t get as hot as regular ovens or hot plates.
+This means you can only make a limited number of dishes using them, and cooking times might be long.

 Solar ovens do not require much maintenance.
 The main thing you need to do is keep them clean.